rstudio/rsconnect-jupyter/docs/README.md

 # Installation in JupyterHub

-In JupyterHub, install the `rsconnect` package into the environment where the Jupyter notebook server and kernel are installed.
+In JupyterHub, follow the directions [above](#Installation) to install the `rsconnect` package into the environment where the Jupyter notebook server and kernel are installed.
 Typically those will be the same environment.
 If you've configured separate kernel environments, install the `rsconnect` package in the notebook server environment as well as each kernel environment.

 ## JupyterHub Example Configuration

-This example uses the Jupyterhub docker image as a base and installs the `rsconnect` package:
+This example configures and starts a Jupyterhub instance using Docker.
+You can install the `rsconnect` package in any Jupyterhub installation; Docker is not required.

+Example Dockerfile:
 ```
 FROM jupyterhub/jupyterhub:0.9.4